iwanast/iwanast/README.md

  :computer: I’m studying as a frontend developer since August 2021 in Hyper Island.

-🔭 I’m looking for an internship in Switzerland / around Zürich or remote from the end of September 2022

-💬 Ask me about Sci-Fi and fantasy books, family-life, biking
+💬 Ask me about fantasy books, family-life and biking.
 </p>

 ⚡ Fun facts: